DigitalDenCloud/notes.digitalden.cloud/_posts/2025-12-17-a-12-week-creatine-study-tracking-strength-and-recovery.md

 The following compound barbell lifts are tracked consistently throughout the study.

-The selected rep ranges reflect commonly used strength training ranges for each exercise and were chosen to balance load, technical consistency, and repeatability across the study period.
-These ranges are not based solely on current performance, but on established strength training practice.
+The selected rep ranges reflect commonly used strength training practices and were chosen to balance load, technical consistency, and repeatability across the study period.
+These ranges are not based on current performance, but on established strength training principles.

 - **Barbell bench press**
   4 to 6 reps